What you learn

 In the second year you will gain the following Performance specific modules:

 Benefits / Skills you will develop

-During the course you may have the chance to undertake a work placement abroad, work closely with local clubs, achieve industry recognised qualifications and gain employment leading coaching sessions at schools, sports clubs and local authority centres.
+During the course you may have the chance to undertake a work placement abroad, work closely with local clubs and achieve industry recognised qualifications.

 Our team are currently working towards achievement of the TASS Dual Accreditation Scheme

 The assessment process is an essential element of the programme design.